 Employees who are authorized to use the system are required to abide by the provisions of the acceptable use policy and administrative procedures.
 Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary action.
-Employees with questions about computer use and data management can contact Mr. Matthew Davenport.
+Employees with questions about computer use and data management can contact The superintendent.